-The online application, official transcripts, and all related admission materials must be submitted by January 15th of the preceding fall semester, or by October 1st of the preceding spring semester.
+The online application, official transcripts, and all related admission materials must be received by January 15th for a fall semester start, or by October 1st for a spring semester start.
 International applicants and applicants with international transcripts are encouraged to apply by December 15th, and by September 1st in order to ensure materials including official transcripts are received by the program’s deadline.

 Required Application Materials

 The following items are required for the MS Biology application:

 - Contact potential faculty advisor(s) -Your acceptance into the MS Biology program requires the support of a faculty mentor, be sure to contact a potential faculty advisor before the application deadline.
 See the Finding a Mentor section below for more details.

 - Graduate College Application – Complete the Graduate College application.
 Once you complete the Graduate College portion of the online application and pay the application fee, the MS Biology program application requirements will be made available to you.

 - Application Fee – Pay the $65 Domestic or $95 International application fee in the online application system.

 - Transcripts – Please request official copies of all undergraduate and graduate transcripts to be sent to Boise State.
 Learn more about submitting transcripts to Boise State.

 - TOEFL or IELTS Scores – Required for international applicants only.
 Learn more about language score requirements.